55 Handpicked DIY Escape Room Puzzle Ideas That Create Joy & Mystery

 This puzzle list is Step 2 in our step-by-step blueprint for crafting your 1st escape room, so jump over there if you'd like to start at the beginning.

 By the way, if you're not sure you’ve got the time (or patience!) to design a bunch of escape room puzzles?
 Why not grab one of our ready-to-play printable escape room kits instead.
+(As this youth pastor discovered, printable escape kits make for a memorable event!)

 The Single Biggest Mistake DIY escape room designers make...